Robert D. Mare: Impact and results of the Mare Model

 Another vital effect of the Mare Model is the quality of education and how that impacts a student's desire to continue to the next stage of education development.
 These factors are what Mare attributes to market and institutional factors of educational attainment.
 In particular, Mare Model's comparison of various cohorts allowed him to uncover that increasing school expenditure and teacher salaries have had a positive effect on improving student outcomes in moving to the next grade level, which eventually declines with later schooling.
-Therefore, this conclusion enables us to understand that student who are provided better resources and more compensated teacher allow for the students to move to the next stage of education instead of discontinuing their education early in their academic career, which can result from increased student interest in the classroom.
+Therefore, this conclusion enables us to understand that students who are provided better resources and more compensated teachers allow for the students to move to the next stage of education instead of discontinuing their education early in their academic career, which can result from increased student interest in the classroom.
 In addition, another key economic effect noted by Mare is the transition between high school and college, in which attendance shifts from compulsory to voluntary.
 Mare notes that the lack of attendance and the college tuition paid by students results in reduced anti-school behavior and encourages more motivation and capabilities than high school and other lower education levels.
 Therefore, the Mare Model was used to uncover how economics governing education impacted children's growth and education level.